kexiZeroing/kexiZeroing.github.io/src/posts/screen-webcam-recording.md

 - https://www.mux.com/blog

 ### Video Glossary
 **[FFMPEG](https://ffmpeg.org)** stands for Fast Forward Moving Picture Experts Group.
 It is a free and open source software project that offers many tools for video and audio processing.
 It's designed to run on a command line interface, and has many different libraries and programs to manipulate and handle video files.
-Most video programs include FFMPEG as a part of the video processing pipeline.
+Most video programs include FFMPEG as a part of the video processing pipeline. *(FFmpeg powers all online video - Youtube, Facebook, Instagram, Disney+, Netflix etc, all run FFmpeg underneath.)*

 A **[codec](https://api.video/what-is/codec)** is a hardware or software tool that is used to compress (and decompress) video files.
 Common video codecs include h.264, h.265, VP8, VP9 and AV1.